edgeworx/docs/content/en/docs/more/maintenance.md

 ### Steps

-- You will receive an initial notification email for either Regularly Scheduled or Expedited Schedule Maintenance.j
+- You will receive an initial notification email for either Regularly Scheduled or Expedited Schedule Maintenance.
 - You will be emailed a reminder the day before the maintenance window.
 - You will be emailed again when the maintenance window opens.
 - And, finally, you will be emailed one more time when the maintenance event concludes.